 We will identify concept vehicles presented at the past season’s shows – cars, trucks, CUVs, SUVs, or mixed genre – introduced at the major motor shows in the U.S. during the previous calendar year.

 Lifetime Achievement Award

-Now Open For Your Nominations
+Now Closed For Nominations

 The Lifetime Achievement Award, historically presented by the International Automotive Media Competition, had honored a person within the broad definition of automotive journalism.
 This new version will narrow the focus to those whose are substantially involved in covering the stories and subjects related to antique, classic and collectible automobiles, automotive history and culture and related topics.
 Jurors for this award will be former winners, as much as possible.

 Nominations will be received through this Website and should include a brief biography, list of accomplishments and accolades earned over his/her career.
 Nominator should explain why this person should receive the award.
 Self-nominations are welcome.
 No fee is required for the nomination.